-Grab your copy at your local bookstore, Amazon, Barnes and Noble, Christianbook.com, Books-A-Million or your favorite retailer.
+Grab a copy at your local bookstore, Amazon, Barnes and Noble, Christianbook.com, or Books-A-Million.

-Leave a comment by March 6th for your chance to win a copy.
-(U.S. residents only, I will not replace books that are lost in the mail)
+Leave a comment by February 25th for your chance to win a copy.
+(U.S. residents only)

 A copy of this book was given to me by the publisher in exchange for an honest review.